golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/task-model.md

 # Introduction to Golem Network and Task model

+## Introduction

+This article will explain Golem Network and details around the Task model.

 ## Golem Network

 Golem Network is a p2p network that consists of many nodes.
 Each node is a system with a __Yagna__ service running on it.
 The nodes that offer their resources to others are called __providers__.
 The nodes that hire resources are called __requestors__.